-AANP’s most popular flipchart, created by expert NPs to support education of patients with Type 2 diabetes, comes with a two-sided document of information to give to the patients to take home.
+This, AANP’s most popular flipchart was created by expert NPs to support education of patients with Type 2 diabetes and comes with a two-sided document of information to give to the patients to take home.

 Designed to inform patients about the side effects, dosage adjustment and administration of long-acting basal insulin combined with a GLP-1 RA, this handout also includes a worksheet for providers to fill out and give to patients to take home.

 Designed with the patient in mind, this simple yet effective tool offers basic information on diabetes medications, which is necessary for patients to make an informed decision regarding their therapeutic options.